dart-lang/site-www/src/content/guides/workspaces.md

     - packages/server_package
   ```

-* For each of the existing `pubspec.yaml` filrd, make sure their SDK constraint
+* For each of the existing `pubspec.yaml` files, make sure their SDK constraint
   is at least `^3.6.0` and add a `resolution` entry:

   ```yaml